Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

-To learn how to develop an Office 365 unified API app, see [Get started with the Office 365 unified API](..\howto\get-started-with-office-365-unified-api.md), [Office 365 unified API hands on lab](http://dev.office.com/hands-on-labs/4585) and [Examples of Office 365 unified API calls (preview)](..\howto\examples-of-office-365-unified-api-calls.md).
-For code samples and additional resources, see [Learn more about Office 365 unified API development](#msg_how_learn_unified_api)

 <a name="msg_why_use_unified_api"> </a>
-## Why use Office 365 unified API?
+## Why use Microsoft Graph API?

-The following example shows the current model for interacting with Office 365 API using disparate service endpoints and how much simpler this becomes with Office 365 unified API.
+The following example shows the current model for interacting with Office 365 API using disparate service endpoints and how much simpler this becomes with Microsoft Graph API.

 **Disparate service endpoints**